kaizen-nagoya/hazop/reference/triz.md

 [3] Seryi, A.A., Seraia, E.I., “Inventing Instruments of Future Science”, URSS Publishing company.
 In Russian.
 Published in June 2016, ISBN 978-5-9710-3185-7, (2016).

 # 3
-arXiv:1404.6756  [pdf]   cs.HC
+arXiv:1404.6756 https://arxiv.org/abs/1404.6756 [pdf]   cs.HC
 doi 10.2139/ssrn.949244
 Inventions on Tree Navigators used in Graphical User Interface
 Authors: Umakant Mishra
 Abstract: …selected from US patent database.
 Each of them tries to solve various problems relating to the tree navigator in different ways.
-Each invention is also analyzed from a TRIZ perspective. ▽ More
+Each invention is also analyzed from a TRIZ perspective.
 Submitted 27 April, 2014; originally announced April 2014.
 Comments: 7 pages, 4 figures.
 Umakant Mishra, Inventions on Tree Navigators Used in Graphical User Interface.
 (December 6, 2006), Available at SSRN: http://ssrn.com/abstract=949244